rjoshi48/music-app-library/README.md

 # music-app-library features:
-A music library is a song review application that allows users to browse songs, create playlists, share playlists, give reviews to songs and playlists.
+Music library is a song review application that allows users to browse songs, create playlists, share playlists, give reviews to songs and playlists.
 The user can also flow authenticated flow as well as an unauthenticated one.
 Site manager can make other users as admins and can carry out admin activities.

 ## Tech stack (MEAN stack):
 - Frontend: AngularJS (Angular Material, Bootstrap)